Larimer Square, Denver

 12. Explore a myriad of craft breweries on the Denver Beer Trail

-Time Out Tip: If you want to support local and enjoy a brew like a true Denverite, visit the businesses of the Colorado Brewers Guild—a nonprofit trade association made up of more than 400 members that champions a mission to promote, protect, and educate the public about independent Coloradan craft breweries.
+Time Out tip: If you want to support local and enjoy a brew like a true Denverite, visit the businesses of the Colorado Brewers Guild—a nonprofit trade association made up of more than 400 members that champions a mission to promote, protect, and educate the public about independent Coloradan craft breweries.

 Advertising

-13. The Oakwell Beer Spa
+13. Sink (and sip) into relaxation at The Oakwell Beer Spa

 14. Explore the cute shops and restaurants of Tennyson Street